PandoraMedia/scooch/docs/getting_started/new_codebase.rst

         _batch_size = Param(int, default=128, doc="The number of samples in each mini-batch")
         _audio_samples_per_smaple = Param(int, default=1024, doc="The number of audio samples to extract each feature from")
-        _augmenter = ConfigurableParam(NoiseAugmenter, doc="An augmentation transformation to be applied to each sample")
+        _augmenter = Param(NoiseAugmenter, doc="An augmentation transformation to be applied to each sample")

     ...